 Since various types of muscular dystrophy will only show symptoms later in life, you may be able to work for a while.
 As your symptoms progress, you need to think about long term care for yourself and applying for long term disability when you aren’t able to work any longer.

 Ways to Build a Strong Claim

 Even though a degenerative disability like muscular dystrophy should be approved without hesitation, the long term disability companies are always trying to make it more difficult for the claimants to be approved.
-The process can be long and frustrating.
-Having to speak to doctors, lawyers, and insurance representatives can be tiresome, especially if you are dealing with the daily frustrations of your disability.
-Creating a complete administrative file will help you build a strong long term disability case.
+Dealing with doctors, lawyers, and insurance representatives can be wearisome for claimants dealing with the complications of muscular dystrophy.
+You need to stack the record with evidence that supports your claim to build a strong claim for benefits.